sundogbio/szi-tile-source/README.md

 Unfortunately, reading the Central Directory from the file is a slightly involved process ([see below](#fetching-the-central-directory)), and is impractical to do on every tile request.
-The intent of the authors of the SZI spec was that any system serving up images from remotely stored SZIs would first generate a cacheable map file of the SZI file before serving files, to enable rapid look up of the image tile locations.
+The intent of the authors of the SZI spec was that any system serving up images from remotely stored SZIs would generate a cacheable map file of the SZI file before serving files to enable rapid look up of the image tile locations.
 However, this precludes the use of simple static storage systems to serve up SZI files unless you pre-process all the files to generate these maps and store them alongside the files themselves.